Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 IAsyncPipeline<TIn, TOut>

-Inject this interface to make an asynchronous pipeline available for invocation.
+Inject this interface to make an async pipeline available for invocation.
 The type parameters are the input and response types, respectively.

 IAsyncPipeline<TIn, TWorkspace, TOut>

 This creates base code pipelines.
-The intermediate TWorkspace type passes to each step, while the TOut is produced from the workspace at the end.
+The system passes the intermediate TWorkspace type to each step, while the system produces TOut from the workspace at the end.
 TWorkspace and TOut are the same for all base implementations to ease migration, but Optimizely may use dedicated workspaces and response types for new pipelines in the future.

 Extension codes should not need to use this directly.